Ramanuja-Milan23/Ramanuja-Milan23/README.md

 ### Micromouse [Applied: 8, Max: 3]

 Selections will be based on this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfI36r6oWrI8vtL8vD3k8FeUu2nAjzQXNAalmTmEu5qdDsr6g/viewform?usp=sf_link)
-> if the number of selected people though the form is less than max, then it will be based on first come first serve.
+> if the number of selected people though the form is less than max, then selection will be based on who is participating in least number of events
+> then, in case of clash, priority will be given as first come first serve.

     Dhadheechi Ravva
     Mohd Shozab